Skip to main content

 The @font-face rule in CSS3 specifies the location of web fonts and loads them.

 1. Go to the location on your site where you can add CSS rules that apply site-wide.
+In this example, we'll use file paths that will work for code placed in the following location:

 Appearance > Editor > style.css (in the child theme)